mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup/docs/README.md

 #### Type

-Type of cluster.
-Atlas can return replicaSet or shardedCluster.
+Specifies the type of cluster.

 #### StorageSizeBytes

 Specifies the size of the snapshot in bytes.